Spectral Lower Bounds for Local Search: Our Results

 Given as input a graph $G$ and oracle access to function $f$, the local search problem is to find a local minimum of $f$ on $G$ using as few queries as possible. {Each query is of the form: ``Given a vertex $v$, what is $f(v)$?''}.

-\paragraph{Query complexity.} The \emph{deterministic query complexity} of a task is the total number of queries necessary and sufficient for a correct deterministic algorithm to find a solution.
-The \emph{randomized query complexity} is the expected number of queries required to find a solution with probability at least $9/10$ for each input, where the expectation is taken over the coin tosses of the protocol.
+\paragraph{Query complexity.} The \emph{deterministic query complexity} of a task is the total number of queries necessary and sufficient for a correct deterministic algorithm to return a solution.
+The \emph{randomized query complexity} is the expected number of queries required to return a solution with probability at least $9/10$ for each input, where the expectation is taken over the coin tosses of the protocol.

 \paragraph{Degree and distance.} Let $d_{max}$ and $d_{min}$ be the maximum and minimum degree of any vertex in $G$ respectively.
 Let $d(v)$ be the degree of $v$ for all $v \in V$.
 For each $u,v \in V$, let $dist(u,v)$ be the length of the shortest path from $u$ to $v$. \paragraph{Markov chain.} We consider a discrete-time Markov chain on $G$ with transition matrix $\cP$, meaning that the state space is $V$ and $\cP_{u,v} = \cP_{v,u} = 0 $ whenever $(u,v) \not \in E(G) \bigcup_{u \in V} \{\{u,u\}\}$.
 Suppose the chain has stationary distribution $\pi$.
 The chain is: \begin{description} \item[$\;\;\bullet$] \emph{lazy}: if $\cP_{u,u} \geq 1/2$ for all $u \in V$. \item[$\;\;\bullet$] \emph{irreducible}: if all states can be reached from any starting point.
 Formally, for any two states $x, y \in V$ there exists an integer $t$ (possibly depending on $x$ and $y$) such that $(\cP^t)_{x, y} > 0$, where $\cP^t$ is the $t$-th power of the matrix $\cP$. \item[$\;\;\bullet$] \emph{reversible}: if $\pi(u) \cP_{u,v} = \pi(v) \cP_{v,u}$ for all $u,v \in V$. \footnote{For a formal definition of reversibility, see \cite{levin2017markov} equation 3.26.} \end{description}